sheffield-bioinformatics-core/somatic-variants/index.md

 https://drive.google.com/drive/u/0/folders/1RhrmfW3vMhPwAiBGdFIKfINWMsdvIG6E

-Download all the files in this directory to your laptop
+Download all the files ending in `fastq.gz` and `fasta.gz` in this directory to your laptop

 You can import the data by: